JeanTheMan/winotes/README.md

 # winotes

 An unofficial Python wrapper for **Windows Sticky Notes**, built by reverse-engineering the app's local SQLite database (`plum.sqlite`).
-No official API exists — this talks directly to the database and automatically restarts the app after every write so changes appear instantly.
+No official API exists, this talks directly to the database and automatically restarts the app after every write so changes appear instantly.

 ---